-An employee is entitled to take community service leave while they are engaged in community service activities, and for reasonable travel and rest time.
+All employees are entitled to take community service leave while they are engaged in community service activities, and for reasonable travel and rest time.
 There is no limit on the amount of community service leave an employee can take.

-Employees, including casual employees, can take community service leave for certain activities such as:
+Employees, including casual employees, can take community service leave for activities such as:

-- voluntary emergency management activities - jury duty (including attendance for jury selection).
+- · voluntary emergency management activities - jury service (including attendance for jury selection).

-With the exception of jury duty, community service leave is unpaid.
+With the exception of jury service, community service leave is unpaid.